 A dramedy that won the Best Picture Oscar for 2000.
 It was the break-out film for writer Alan Ball (Six Feet Under, True Blood) and director Sam Mendes.
 Chris Cooper also got his launch here, and there was great hype for a while about the younger actors, though unfortunately they haven't amounted to all that much since.
-Finally, Kevin Spacey won his second Oscar here.Notable for being a dark, cynical, and dead-funny look at modern suburbia, possibly encouraging the recent trend of arty/angsty, relatively-obscure dramas getting all the Best Picture nods.
+Finally, Kevin Spacey won his second Oscar here.Notable for being a dark, cynical, and dead-funny look at modern suburbia, possibly encouraging the later trend of arty/angsty, relatively-obscure dramas getting all the Best Picture nods.
 It's also notable for juggling a ton of characters, successfully, where most films top out at three or four.As to the plot, the opening narration tells it all:

 "...Of course, I don't know that yet.
 And, in a way, I'm dead already."